claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

     - You can use either the HTTPS or SSH url.
     - Try clicking the Sync button now - it should work.
 - "Follow my stuff at https://kevin.gd/"
+- Troubleshooting:
+	- At one point I suddenly got an error in Github Desktop and on the command line: "Your branch is based on 'origin/main', but the upstream is gone."
+	- I still don't understand what this meant or what had happened - everything looked fine in github config and at github.com
+	- Whether this is what fixed it I don't know, but I ran `git branch --unset-upstream` on the command line, then closed and reopened Github Desktop and Obsidian, and everything was working again.

 ### GitHub Syncing on iPhone